Modified regular black holes with time delay and 1-loop quantum correction: Modified regular black hole with and

 \section{Modified regular black hole with $x=1$ and $n=2$}

 In this section we study the modified regular black hole with $n=2$ and $x=1$.
 When $G(r)=1$, its main features have been investigated in \cite{Ling:2021olm}.
 We remark that the following features are maintained when the metric is modified by $G(r)$.
 Firstly, the mass of the black hole is bounded by $M \geq \frac{e \alpha}{2}$.
 In particular, when this bound is saturated, the black hole is characterized by the minimal radius $r_h=\sqrt{e}\alpha_0$, which may be treated as the remnant of the black hole evaporation, since the final stage of the black hole is characterized by $M\rightarrow \frac{e \alpha_{0}}{2}$ (or $r_h\rightarrow\sqrt{e}\alpha_0$).
 This effect completely results from the exponential suppressing potential and is controlled by the parameter $\alpha$.
 In this limit, it is obvious to see that the Hawking temperature is always vanishing even when 1-loop quantum correction and time delay are incorporated, as illustrated in Fig.\ref{fig3}.
 It is noticed that the maximal value of the temperature goes down with the increase of $\gamma$.
+In addition, based on the equations in Appendix.\ref{AppxC} we may plot the heat capacity as well as the entropy as the function of black hole mass.
+Whenever the temperature reaches the maximal value, the heat capacity becomes divergent, as illustrated in Fig.\ref{fig3v2}, which means the black hole undergoes a transition from a system with negative heat capacity to a system with positive heat capacity during the process of evaporation.
+Since the black hole has a remnant with the minimal mass, whose entropy may be denoted as $S_{min}$, we may also plot the entropy difference between the black hole with any mass and the one with the minimal mass, as illustrated in Fig.\ref{fig3v2}.
+It is found that the entropy difference monotonically decreases with the decrease of the mass $M$, but does not change much with the change of parameter $\gamma$.
+The inset of Fig.\ref{fig3v2} tells us that the entropy increases a little bit when $\gamma$ goes up with a given mass.

 Secondly, these exists a minimal value for $\alpha$ at the Planck scale $\alpha_{min}\simeq 2.747$ such that $K^{max}(\alpha_{min})=1$.
 When 1-loop quantum correction and time delay are incorporated, we find $\alpha_{min}$ does not change.
 For $\alpha\geq \alpha_{min}$, we may plot Kretschmann curvature $K$ as the function of the radial coordinate $r$, as shown in Fig.\ref{fig1}.
 In general, the maximal value of $K$ appears at some position in space, and we denote it as $K_{max}$.
 Similar to the case with $G(r)=1$, we find $K(0)=0$ always, but the location of $K_{max}$ moves to the right side with the increase of mass $M$.
 We demonstrate $K_{max}$ as the function of $\gamma$ in the right plot of Fig.\ref{fig1}, indicating that it monotonously grows up with the parameter $\gamma$ once $\alpha$ is fixed.
 Therefore, we need define a $\gamma_{max}$ to preserve Kretschmann curvature to be sub-Planckian.